mobarokhossen/visual-captcha-laravel-jquery/README.md

 ### Note
- - Example/ folder contains the app/ and public/ files used for the laravel example shown here: [http://www.hugocabral.pt/visualCaptcha-Laravel-jQuery](http://www.hugocabral.pt/visualCaptcha-Laravel-jQuery "http://www.hugocabral.pt/visualCaptcha-Laravel-jQuery")
+ - Example/ folder contains the app/ and public/ files used for the laravel example shown here.
  -